Alexandra Herrera

 Alexandra Herrera (born January 10, 1995) is a Mexican racquetball player.
-She is the current World Champion in Women's Doubles (with Montserrat Mejia).
-A left-handed player, Herrera was the #2 player on the Ladies Professional Racquetball Tour in 2020-21 and again in 2021–22, two of her nine seasons in the LPRT top 10.
+She is the current World Champion and Central American and Caribbean Games champion in Women's Doubles (both with Montserrat Mejia).
+A left-handed player, Herrera was the #2 player on the Ladies Professional Racquetball Tour in 2020-21 and again in 2021–22, two of her 11 seasons in the LPRT top 10.

 Junior years - 2010-2014

 Herrera played for Mexico at the 2010 International Racquetball Federation (IRF)] World Junior Championship in Los Angeles, California, losing in the quarterfinals of U14 Girls Singles to Natalia Mendez, 9–15, 15–7, 11–8.

 In 2011, Herrera played doubles with Ximena Gonzalez at World Juniors in Santo Domingo, Dominican Republic, and they won Girls U16 Doubles, going undefeated in a six country round robin competition.
 She also won Girls U16 Singles by defeating American Kelani Bailey in the final, 15–11, 5–15, 11–3.

 Herrera played U18 at World Juniors in 2012 in Los Angeles, California.
 She lost in the quarterfinals of Girls U18 Singles to Adriana Riveros, 15–8, 15–2.
 In Girls U18 Doubles, Herrera and Natalia Villagomez finished 3rd.

 In 2013 in Sucre, Bolivia, Herrera lost in the quarterfinals of Girls U18 Singles to team-mate Lucia Gonzalez, 13–15, 15–9, 11–4.
 But she won Girls U18 Doubles with Ximena Gonzalez, going undefeated in a three team round robin.

 She and Ximena Gonzalez successfully defended that Girls U18 Doubles title in 2014 at World Juniors, in Cali, Colombia, where they defeated Gabriela Martinez and Maria Renee Rodriguez in the final, 15–9, 7–15, 11–2.

 And in singles, Herrera defeated team-mate Gonzalez in the Girls U18 final, 11–15, 15–6, 11–8.